nicksnyder/hello-k8s/README.md

 # Hello server

 This is a multi-service server application.
 There are two services:

 - Frontend
 - Config

+## Build

-Each commit builds, tags, and pushes a new docker image for each service.
+Each commit builds and pushes a tagged docker image for each service.

-Use the [helm chart](https://github.com/nicksnyder/hello-server-chart) to deploy to Kubernetes.
+Each commit to master pushes a `:insiders` docker image for each service.

+Each semver tag pushes a `:vX.Y.Z` docker image for each service.

+## Deploy

+This service can be deployed to Kubernetes using the yaml in `./deploy/base`.

+Use [Kustomize](https://github.com/kubernetes-sigs/kustomize) if you need to customize the yaml.